chasmack/42s-cogo/README.md

-# 42s-survey
+# 42s-cogo
-Cogo routines for the HP42s calculator
+Cogo routines for the HP42s calculator.